-- · <This> indicates a physical button on the console - [This] indicates a softkey option on the touchscreen (the A-G menu buttons) - · {This} indicates an option in a context menu
+- <This> indicates a physical buttons on the console (or <Avo> for red keys) - [This] indicates a softkey option on the touchscreen (the A-G menu buttons) - · {This} indicates an option in a context menu

 Most functions on Titan use the Workspace Windows shown on the touch screen(s).
 To open different windows press the <View> button (on some consoles this is labelled <Open Window> - the manual refers to this as the <Open/View> button).
 A selection of icons is shown on each screen which you can press to open the different windows.
 You can save different arrangements of windows to the Workspaces buttons (either in a block to the left of the softkeys, or down the side of the screen, depending on the console).
-See Workspace Windows (Section 5.2) for more details.
+See Workspace Windows (Section 5.10) for more details.

-3.2 Patching fixtures
+3.1 Patching fixtures

-Press < Patch >, [Dimmers] or [Fixtures].
+Press < Patch>, [Dimmers] or [Fixtures].